kobtair/e-commerce-react-express/README.md

 ## Contributing

 If you would like to contribute to this project, feel free to submit a pull request.
-Please follow the [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).